xenongrg/MLT_LAB/README.md

 M.Tech. - I Semester CSE(DS)

-25BDS09 - DATA PREPARATION AND ANALYSIS LAB
+25BDS09 - MACHINE LEARNING TECHNIQUES LAB

 NumPy (Numerical Python) is the foundational library for numerical computing.
 It provides support for large, multi-dimensional arrays and matrices (called ndarray objects) and a collection of high-level mathematical functions to operate on these arrays efficiently.
 It is much faster than using standard Python lists for numerical operations, due to its underlying C implementation and efficient memory usage.